marinakolova/OfficeBoard/README.md

 - Run the OfficeBoard.Server App.

 ### 2. Client
 - Check the `apiUrl` in Client's `src\environments\environment.ts` - it should be the one on which the Server App is running.
-If you changed the port in the Server's `Program.cs`, you should change it here too.
+If you have changed the localhost port in the Server's `Program.cs`, you should change it here too.
 - Go to the Client's `src\app` directory and run `ng serve` for a dev server.
 - Navigate to `http://localhost:4200/`.